Where to see the Northern Lights

 The best places to see the Northern Lights

-Sweeping across the Northern hemisphere in waves of vibrant color, the ethereal glow of the Northern Lights entices travelers year after year.
+Sweeping across the Northern hemisphere in waves of vibrant color, the ethereal glow of the Northern Lights captivates travelers year after year.
 Believed to be signals from the spirit world (or solar chemical reactions), this beautiful annual phenomenon can be witnessed throughout the Arctic Circle’s sparkling frozen landscapes.
 From Alaska to Iceland and Norway to Finland, we’ll show you where to see the Northern Lights – Black Tomato style.

 This is an out-of-this-world experience.
 Quite literally.
 The Northern Lights are a result of charged particles in the solar wind colliding with molecules in the Earth’s upper atmosphere.
 This means that there needs to be solar activity for there to be any chance of seeing them.
 And as with any solar activity, the less light the better.
 Our luxury Travel Experts will ensure that you’re taken to low-light areas for the best possible sightings.
 Not only this, but we’ll also organize your trip around the best time to see the Northern Lights (between September and April) to give you the greatest chance of spotting this breath-taking natural spectacle.